Freedom of religion in South America by country: Chile

 The constitution Chile provides for the freedom of religion, although it stipulates that this freedom must be not be “opposed to morals, to good customs or to the public order".
 It further establishes a separation between church and state, and other laws prohibit religious discrimination.

 Religious organizations are not required to register with the government, but may do so to receive tax breaks.
 Religious groups may appoint chaplains to provide services in hospitals and prisons.
 Officially registered groups may appoint chaplains for the military.

 All schools are required to provide two hours of religious per week, tailored to the religious affiliations of the students.
-The majority of such courses focus on a Catholic perspective, but the government has approved curricula for 14 different religious groups.
 Parents may also choose to excuse their children from such classes.

 According to Christian Solidarity Worldwide, arsonists attacked Baptist and Catholic churches in the primarily indigenous Mapuche communities in the rural Araucania Region in 2017.
-According to other sources, the church attacks fit into a pattern of sabotage directed at a wide range of institutions, business interests, and infrastructure in Araucania, and thus may not necessarily have been intended as a religiously-motivated attack.
+According to other sources, the church attacks fit into a pattern of sabotage directed at a wide range of institutions, business interests, and infrastructure in Araucania, and thus may not necessarily have been intended as a religiously motivated attack.
 As of the end of 2017, a trial was still pending for the arson suspects, and the regional government verbally committed itself to helping rebuild the churches.
+Arson attacks have continued for several years.

-Leaders of the Jewish community have expressed concerns about incidences of antisemitic vandalism and graffiti targeting Jews.
+Leaders of the Jewish community have expressed concerns about incidences of antisemitic vandalism and social media posts targeting Jews.

-The National Office of Religious Affairs facilitates inter-religious dialogue and promotes tolerance of religious diversity.
+The National Office of Religious Affairs promotes dialogue between faith groups and the government.

 Colombia

 The Colombian Constitution of 1991 guarantees freedom of religion and maintains that all religious faiths are equally free before the law.
 The government of Colombia does not collect religious statistics in its censuses.

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Ecuador

 Freedom of religion in Ecuador is guaranteed by the country's constitution, and the government generally respects this right in practice.
-Religious groups are allowed to engage in missionary activities, and private schools are allowed to provide religious instruction, although the government generally does not allow religious instruction in public schools.
+Religious groups are allowed to engage in missionary activities, and private schools are allowed to provide religious instruction, although the government does not allow religious instruction in public schools.

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Guyana

-The Constitution of Guyana provides for freedom of religion, and the Government generally respects this right in practice, except in schools where Christianity is the only religion being practiced; children are asked to recite Christian prayers at least four times per day.
-The U.S. government could locate no reports of societal abuses or discrimination based on religious belief or practice during 2007 because it ignores the situation in public schools.
+The Constitution of Guyana provides for freedom of religion.
+According to the 2012 national census, 64% of the population identify as Christian (mainly Pentecostal), 25% as Hindu, and 7% as Muslim (mainly Sunni).

+In 2023, the country was scored 4 out of 4 for religious freedom.